-Tips for Keynote Speakers: Sharing My Mental Clarity Model
+Strategy for Keynote Speakers: The Mental Clarity Model

 I am a professional speaker, and while I don’t speak about speaking, I do often get asked for input on how people can get into speaking, become better speakers, grow their speaking business, and so on.
 And I like to be able to be helpful when I can.